Image Credit: Evite

 - Plan to avoid distractions and interruptions

-- Mute your microphone during the ceremony to minimise background noise
+- Mute your microphone during the ceremony to minimize background noise

 - Send the couple your best wishes